top of page

 Later life and legacy

-Ali retained connections with the RAF and specfically with 92 Squadron Association after his service.
-He took over the Chairmanship of the Association from John Mitchell, a tough act to follow and did this, as he did all the jobs he took on, superbly well.
+Ali retained connections with the RAF and specifically with 92 Squadron Association after his service.
+He took over the Chairmanship of the Association from John Mitchell, a tough act to follow and Ali did this, as he did all the jobs he took on, superbly well.
 Ali is still a regular attendee of 92 Squadron reunions and despite leading another almost as famous Fighter Squadron (56 Squadron) remains a Cobra through and through.

 Selected timeline (summary)